animal-tree/Writing-stuff/Stuff65-opposing-views.md

 The **confusion** however is understandable given the many, in my opinion convincing, coincidences.
 Those don't need reiteration, though perhaps some need to be stressed more if I were to share this.

-In defense of Chenliang: he picked me up after Henry left, pressured me into writing a paper, and stayed generally nice throughout the time, while not expressing judgement towards my shortcomings until the last end.
+In defense of Chenliang: he eventually accepted me into his lab after Henry left, pressured me into writing a paper, and stayed generally nice throughout the time, while not expressing judgement towards my social anxiety.
 He sometimes had a good understanding of AI.
-His spirit, in my insanity-views, promised me many things.
+His spirit, in my confusion-views, promised me many things.

 Michael, bumped my grade up.
 Wasn't judgemental, sent many "talk?" emails, sort of kind of; one "talk?" email, one previous invitation to meet, but also no reply to my acceptance to meet; and mentioned the possibility of reinstatement at the end.